The parking area is CLOSED for maintenance until June 13.

-Miles of unspoiled sanctuary trails for hiking along the scenic shoreline of the Econlockhatchee River with plenty of wildlife to view; wildlife sightings may include bald eagles, sandhill cranes, red-cockaded woodpeckers, gopher tortoises, bobcats, river otters and indigo snakes.
+Hal Scott Preserve has miles of unspoiled sanctuary trails for hiking along the scenic shoreline of the Econlockhatchee River, with plenty of wildlife to view; wildlife sightings may include bald eagles, sandhill cranes, red-cockaded woodpeckers, gopher tortoises, bobcats, river otters and indigo snakes.

 Trails are available for hiking, horseback riding and bicycling, and fishing is permitted.
 Primitive camping is allowed in designated sites.
 (Motorized vehicles are not permitted.)